CodingNomads/mentor-docs/docs/05_tools.md

 - [Learning Platform](05_tools.md#progress-check-ins-with-the-learning-platform)
 - [GitHub](05_tools.md#code-reviews-with-github)

 Please make sure to install these programs and request access where necessary.
-You'll find more detailed description in the dedicated sections.
+You'll find more detailed descriptions in the dedicated sections.

 ## Time Tracking With TopTracker